ClaudeBot/hubot-rbac/README.md

 A Hubot script for restricting access to commands through [role-based access control (RBAC)][rbac], and [Listener IDs][options].

 Roles are automatically created when policies are added / removed (e.g. when a listener ID is blocked).
-Currently, the script can only be block listeners IF they have an ID attached to it via their [options / metadata][options].
+Currently, the script can only block listeners IF they have an ID attached to it via their [options / metadata][options].
 Furthermore, the full ID must be specified when creating policies.

 See [`src/authority.coffee`](src/authority.coffee) for full documentation.